neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

 Niko Sirmpilatze of the SWC [Neuroinformatics Unit](https://neuroinformatics.dev/).

-To completely exit the HPC cluster, you will need to type `exit` or `logout` until you are back to your local machine's terminal prompt.
+To completely exit the HPC cluster, you will need to type `exit` or `logout` until you are back to the terminal prompt of your local machine.
 See [Set up SSH for the SWC HPC cluster](../programming/SSH-SWC-cluster.md) for more information.